swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 ## Alternatives considered

+### Use of alternative naming schemes

+Some systems use [reverse domain name notation] to identify software components (for example, `org.swift.swift-package-manager`), including [Uniform Type Identifiers][UTI] on Apple platforms, apps on the Android operating system, and dependencies in [Maven].

+We considered these and other schemes for identifying packages, but ultimately rejected them in favor of URLs.

+`Package.swift` manifests have always declared external dependencies using URLs, so this step represents a formalization of long-standing tradition rather than a departure from existing behavior.
+Adopting an alternative scheme for package identity would require us to invent new solutions to problems that are currently solved, including:

+- **Naming authority**:
+  Control of package namespaces are a function of DNS resolution, which is controlled by [ICANN] and domain registrars.
+  Migrating away from DNS would entail creating a new, separate body for adjudicating claims and disputes of ownership.
+- **Addressability**:
+  You can navigate to the package URL `example.com/mona/LinkedList` from a browser or other networking clients.
+  But that's not true of a reverse-DNS identifier like `com.example.mona.linkedlist`.
+- **Compatibility**:
+  If an alternative naming scheme were used for registry packages, a developer would need to migrate all direct and transitive dependencies to these new identifiers to benefit from the benefits of package registries.
+  Identifying packages by URL allow registries to be adopted incrementally.

+We believe that using URLs as package identifiers is intuitive and familiar for developers, and will best solve the immediate and future needs of this project.

 ### Use of `tar` or other archive formats

 Swift Package Manager currently uses Zip archives for binary dependencies,